SaleemShahdi/SystemsProgramming_PA1/README.md

+My code is in pa1.c

+My makefile is in makefile

+Assignment description is included below:

 <p align=center><strong>Programming Assignment 1: Basic C programming (100 points)</strong></p>

 The goal of this assignment is to become familiar with C programming by implementing a simple program that processes data from a CSV (comma-separated values) file.
 The program will compute the mean, maximum, and minimum of a specific row or column of integers.